 A Connector is a Friend.

-The Act-Belong-Commit Youth Connectors program engages young people (‘Connectors’) between the ages of 16 and 25 in the Act-Belong-Commit principles for good mental health, upskilling them to be able to assist and encourage peers to engage in mentally healthy activities.
+The Act-Belong-Commit Youth Connectors program engages young people aged 16 to 25 in the Act-Belong-Commit principles for good mental health.

 As a peer-based mental health initiative, the Youth Connectors Program aims to: